Paul1086/Load-Flow-Analyzer-in-Cpp/README.md

 Enter the admittance between nodes 1 and 2: 2 -3

 Here, the value for Y12 was 2-j*3, where the real part was 2 and imaginary part was -3.
+Same rule goes for the